The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 Descripción

-"Extension Codestarts" is the name we give to our Quarkus extension quickstart code generation system.
+"Extension Codestarts" is the name we give to our Quarkus extension "getting started" code generation system.
 It aims to provide a personalized getting started experience with Quarkus.
 A Quarkus extension is able to provide one or more well-defined codestarts which will contain the resources and code required/recommended to start using that particular extension.

 Extension codestarts are applied by default when using the Quarkus tooling (if the chosen extensions contain any):